 And then there are responsive ads.

-Responsive ads automatically adjust the ad’s size depending on the device that is being used to view it.
-It has alterations in place for desktop computers, mobile phones, and tablets.
+Responsive ads automatically adjust their ad size depending on the device that is being used to view it.
+It has alterations in place for desktop computers, mobile devices, and tablets.

 By using responsive ads you won’t have to spend time and energy creating different versions of your finished advert for different devices.